UiPath/ProcessMining-devkit-connector/documentation/development_best_practices.md

 ## Readability/consistency
 - SQL commands and functions are written in lower case, which reads ‘more easily’.
 - Use the same level of indentation for select, from, where, join, etc., to understand more easily the structure of the model.
+  - Use indentation for the usage of functions if this improves readability, f.e. use indentation for each statement in a `case` function.
 - Use consistent naming conventions for tables and fields to prevent SQL errors that tables or fields do not exist in your database.
 We adhere to the following guidelines:
   - Tables and fields start with a capital.
   - Use an underscore between separate words in tables and attributes.